vbookshelf/JackGPT-Simple-Javascript-Chatbot/README.md

 # JackGPT - Simple Javascript Chatbot
-Emulates captain Jack Sparrow.
+Chat with captain Jack Sparrow.
 A simple desktop chat app that you can use to experiment with the OpenAI API.<br>
-Something to get started with and build on.
+It's something to get started with and build on.

 <br>
 <img src="https://github.com/vbookshelf/Maiya-ChatGPT-Experiments/blob/main/images/app-screenshot2.png" width="500"></img>